 Follow Red Brick the easy way:

-Get email alerts for new posts on this site (about one a week).
+Get email alerts for new posts on this site.
 Just put your email address in the box in the right hand column of any page and click on ‘sign me up’.
 You should then get email alerts automatically.
 They contain the whole article, so it’s an easy way to read our stuff without having to click through to the site.

 Red Brick is a

 Welcome to Red Brick, a blog founded in 2010 by Tony Clements and Steve Hilditch and now edited by Steve and our pseudonymous friend ‘Monimbo’.

 It is a progressive political blog with a particular focus on housing policy.
 As a forum it is open to anyone interested in progressive debate about homes, housing and communities, and wider politics.
 We are linked to the Labour Housing Group but the views expressed here are those of individual authors and/or the editors and are not necessarily the view of LHG or London LHG.

 Steve Hilditch worked as a housing consultant for 20 years, having previously been assistant director of housing for a London borough and head of policy for Shelter.